Luisrosario2604/Shop-That-Thing/README.md

 ## Goals

 - Detection of objects taken
-- The camera must be managed by the webcam or an android phone
+- The camera must be managed by the webcam or an android phone (ip camera)
 - Price detection by machine learning (digits machine learning)
 - Color and shape detection